 Amongst the extensive range of sauna bathing experiences is the herbal sauna.
 This type of sauna takes holistic sauna therapy to a whole new level.
-Sure, there are the usual saunas such as infra-red or steam saunas which are incredibly therapeutic and very popular.
-However, if you’re looking for something with an ethic edginess then a herbal sauna may just be what you’re after.
+Sure, there are the usual saunas such as infrared or steam saunas which are incredibly therapeutic and very popular.
+However, if you’re looking for something a little more therapeutic then a herbal sauna may just be what you’re after.

 Western herbal saunas do however use many imported and indigenous herbs and flowers.
 Popular choices are lavender, sage, thyme, mint and lemon grass.
 All of which are world renowned for their natural healing properties.

-- Kiffir lime fruits & leaves – are used as aromatherapy and is said to be good for your hair.
+Kiffir lime fruits & leaves – are used for aromatherapy treatments and are also said to be good for your hair.

 In many countries the herbs are infused into the sauna steam via the use of a bouquet garni.
 A bouquet garni is usually used for infusing herbs into food dishes when cooking.
 They are however just at home in your sauna.
 The recipe of the Bouquet garni is selected for specific properties recommended by your spa therapist.

-A typical herbal sauna therapy experience is not a hot as a traditional sauna.
+A typical herbal experience is not a hot as a traditional sauna.
 This makes it a much more comfortable therapy.
 You can while away the hours breathing in the scented herbal vapour and letting your stresses fade away.
-Herbal saunas are a popular consideration for any new or existing health spa.
-They are an inspired addition or an upgrade to an existing traditional sauna.
+Holistic saunas are a popular consideration for any new or existing health spa.
+They are an inspired addition or an upgrade to an existing sauna.

 Large commercial saunas when refurbished can be split into two different types of sauna bathing.
 One is used for the health spa and one for general leisure which would provide multiple choices of bathing for the client.

 Herbal saunas also tend to have much more of a designer theme than usual sauna design.
 They can of course be installed as a traditional sauna with internal bench layout.
 Unique designs are conceived from our abilities to push sauna design boundaries.